ibm-cloud-docs/speech-to-text/audio-formats.md

     -   Use a close, speech-oriented microphone (such as a headset) whenever possible and adjust the microphone settings if necessary.
 The service performs best when professional microphones are used to capture audio.
     -   Avoid using a system's built-in microphone.
 The microphones that are typically installed on mobile devices and tablets are often inadequate.
     -   Ensure that speakers are close to microphones.
 Accuracy declines as a speaker moves farther from a microphone.
 At a distance of 10 feet, for example, the service struggles to produce adequate results.
+-   Use a sampling rate no greater than 16 kHz (for broadband models) or 8 kHz (for narrowband models), and use 16 bits per sample.
+The service converts audio recorded at a sampling rate that is higher than the target model (16 kHz or 8 kHz) to the rate of the model.
+So larger frequencies do not result in enhanced recognition accuracy, but they do increase the size of the audio stream.
+-   Encode your audio in a format that offers data compression.
+By encoding your data more efficiently, you can send far more audio without exceeding the 100 MB limit.
+Because the dynamic range of the human voice is more limited than, say, music, speech can accommodate a bit rate that is lower than other types of audio.
+Nonetheless, {{site.data.keyword.IBM}} recommends that you choose an audio format and compression algorithm carefully.
+For more information, see [Maximizing transcription accuracy](#audio-formats-recommendations).
 -   Speech recognition is sensitive to background noise and nuances of human speech.
     -   Engine noise, working devices, street noise, and background conversations can significantly reduce recognition accuracy.
     -   Regional accents and differences in pronunciation can also reduce accuracy.